labzero/guides/process/demo_guide.md

 The main trick is to try to tell the audience about as much work done on a screen as you can while still keeping the story simple.

-We often do a pre-demo meeting for 15-30 minutes where the product owner and dev team meets to review the work for for the "release".
+We often do a pre-demo meeting for 15-30 minutes where the product owner and dev team meets to review the work for the "release".
 This is a great place for the demoer to do their homework with the other devs and product owner there to answer questions on how to demo things.

 # Connect with the audience
 The demo is the time to show the value that has been delivered.
 Tell a story and assume that folks need more context than you and your teammates would use.